 Okinawa’s public transport consisted of a monorail and buses that are always late.
 Mainland Japan has confusing trains because they’re owned by different companies.
 Did I mention it costs an arm and a leg to go across and back from Tokyo?
 I once paid $20 for that round trip.
 That was awful…

 In Korea, transfers are in the same station and I have never paid more than $8 round trip.
 It’s easy to navigate the buses and there’s apps for checking bus and train times.
 Thank you, Korea!

-Awesome Skin Care and Skin
+Awesome Skin Care

 My skin has improved dramatically since I’ve been in Korea.
 I get some breakouts, but it’s no longer a constant struggle to keep my face clean and dirt from my pores.
 In addition to the dryer climate change, the diet has worked wonders for me.
 Korea carries anything and everything beauty.
 You want it, they got it.
 They have anything from foot peels to patches that reshape your boobs.
 Yeah.
 Wild.